diodechain/website/_posts/2025-07-31-diode-collab-update-july.md

 July brought a new round of improvements to the Diode Collab app - the following updates are live in versions v1.17.10 to v1.17.13!

 **ICP Support for Join & Chat Attachments**
 <br>Diode now uses Internet Computer Protocol (ICP) canisters and vetKeys to enable secure Zone joining and chat attachment syncing, even when no existing members are online, by validating membership through ChainFusion and providing decryption keys through the Zone smart contract.
+You must be using a paid Zone to add Canister support - contact Diode to enable.

 **"View All" Conversations**
 <br>A “View all conversations” link now appears in DMs, letting you see all chats with a contact across Zones and jump to the right one.